Table of Contents

 How Do I Deal With Unsatisfactory Car Repairs?

 If your car is in the shop and you’re not getting satisfactory answers or clear timelines, contact your car insurance provider.
 They can assist in moving your car to a different, more reliable service location if needed.
-Often, repair delays are due to waiting for specific parts.
-You can expedite this by sourcing the parts yourself and possibly get reimbursed by your insurance company.
+Often, repair delays are due to waiting for specific parts, especially critical safety components like defective airbags that need proper replacement.
+You can expedite this by sourcing the parts yourself and possibly getting reimbursed by your insurance company.

 Keep in mind that estimated repair times are often inaccurate, especially for significant damage, so it’s wise to add a few extra days to the given timeframe.
 Remember, car repairs are rarely quick and usually take longer than expected.